 Kylie Murray works at IP Australia as a business analyst, focused on continuous improvement within the agency.
 Her background is in anthropology and her passion is user-centred design.
 It’s something she has been wanting to develop within her work at IP Australia.
 So as part of her performance management discussions, she had brought up the desire to develop those skills and learn more about applying them.

-The Digital Transformation Agency's govX team was tasked by the new National Resilience and Recovery Agency to do some community engagement and research.
+The Digital Transformation Agency's govX team was tasked by the National Recovery and Resilience Agency (now National Emergency Management Agency) to do some community engagement and research.
 The team wanted to find out exactly how communities were impacted by natural disasters such as bushfires and what was required to recover.
 It was a big job and govX knew they would need some support.
 So they decided to use the oneAPS Opportunities pilot to find someone in the APS to help them for 6 weeks.

 Kylie found out about the govX position from a co-worker and realised this would be the perfect opportunity to apply and develop her skills to help people.
 Brian Thorpe, delivery manager for the Business Systems Section at IP Australia, and Kylie’s manager, agreed.
 He could see the value for Kylie and for their agency.